The best dog food for Golden Retrievers contains good quality protein and plenty of vegetables.

-When looking for a high-quality dog food, keep in mind that your growing Golden Retriever puppy needs foods with at least 22% protein and 8% fat.
+When looking for a high-quality dog food, keep in mind that the best food for Golden Retriever puppy contains at least 22% protein and 8% fat.

 Your Golden Retriever puppy will also need to be fed at least three times a day and should not transition to adult dog food until he is one-year-old.

 To learn more about the best food for Golden Retriever puppy, visit us here.

 Blue Wilderness Puppy Food